 Hopefully, you and your partner are on the same page and no disagreements arise.
 However, if something does, you will want to make sure you have the parameters of your agreement in writing.
 You will want to lay out the details and what will happen should certain scenarios arise.
 By having it all in black and white, there shouldn’t be much room for contention!

-For many people, forming an investment partnership in NJ, NY, PA is an excellent way to own a piece of a property they likely could not have owned on their own.
+For many people, forming an investment partnership in NC, NJ is an excellent way to own a piece of a property they likely could not have owned on their own.
 Make sure you have found a great buyer than give us a call to discover the best investment properties in the area!